Fundamental Recovery Bounds for SPAD Signals under Stationary Flux: M1 PDF Validity

 \subsection{Case I}

-In this section we formulate the likelihood in the case where the time left after the $N$-th event is longer than $\tau_d$.
-Then we present the result in the Erlang form along Eq.~(\ref{eq:SPAD_PAS_poisson_erlang_duality})\\
+In this section we formulate the likelihood in the case where the time left after the $N$-th event is longer than $\tau_{\rm{dead}}$.
+Then we present the result in the Erlang form.

-Assuming at least one detection event $N>0$.
-As shown in Fig.~\ref{fig:case_I}, after the last measured event $t_N$ and its corresponding dead-time period $\tau_d$, there is still time left until the exposure time $T$ is exhausted.
-Therefore,